 By asking the right questions, you can easily find out what your real competitive edge is in the eyes of your target market and double down on those brand qualities.

 You don’t want to just be top-of-mind, you want to be the first choice for the right reasons.
 With brand perception surveys, you can find out what factors matter most to consumers and adapt your marketing and communication to this.

-Brand positioning is also about why consumers choose brand X over brand Y. Knowing this information will help you define strategies that really tie people to your brand.
+Brand positioning (or re-positioning) is also about why consumers choose brand X over brand Y. Knowing this information will help you define strategies that really tie people to your brand.